coq/coq/doc/sphinx/proof-engine/ltac2.rst

-Likewise, in Ltac1, constr parsing is implicit, so that ``foo 0`` is not ``foo`` applied to the Ltac integer expression ``0`` (|Ltac| does have a notion of integers, though it is not first-class), but rather the Coq term :g:`Datatypes.O`.
+Likewise, in Ltac1, constr parsing is implicit, so that ``foo 0`` is not ``foo`` applied to the Ltac integer expression ``0`` (|Ltac| does have a notion of integers, though it is not first-class), but rather the Rocq term :g:`Datatypes.O`.

 The implicit parsing is confusing to users and often gives unexpected results.